V-Rezende/Dealer-Studio-Test/README.md

 # Dealer Studio Test - React Project

-A clean, responsive website built with React and CSS that showcases a card layout with custom components, state management, and interactive styling.
+A clean, responsive landpage built with React and CSS that showcases a card layout with custom components, state management, and interactive styling.

 ## Table of Contents